ProtocolLLM: RTL Benchmark for SystemVerilog Generation of Communication Protocols: ProtocolLLM

 We prompt the model in two ways:

-\begin{itemize} \item \textbf{Standard Prompting}: The model generates HDL code based on a full problem description, often in natural language or mixed formats. \item \textbf{Spec-Assisted Generation}: The model accesses an external corpus of reference designs to simulate real-world reuse, testing its ability to retrieve and apply relevant knowledge for optimized designs. \end{itemize}
+\begin{itemize} \item \textbf{Standard Prompting}: The model generates HDL code based on a full problem description and module specification (see \autoref{fig:mesh1}). \item \textbf{Spec-Assisted Generation}: In addition to the standard prompting, the model is assisted via retrieval-augmented generation (RAG).
+Here, relevant parts from the document are retrieved and appended to the prompt to potentially improve the prior and accuracy. \end{itemize}

 Evaluation of a code generated by LLM is challenging, as LLMs are usually trained to write code for object-oriented programming languages like C/C++ and Python, which are usually not time-dependent and do not generate combinational and sequential logic.
-Our criteria to evaluate SystemVerilog code are on 3 three-prong basis to completely evaluate and accept the generated code as working.
+Our criteria to evaluate SystemVerilog code are on three-prong basis to wholistically evaluate the generated code.
 The criteria in the order are as follows:

-\begin{itemize} \item \textbf{Lint Check}: We use the industry standard Synopsys Spyglass Fault Analyzer.
-This is the first step, which looks for any syntactical or logical errors generated by the code.

-\item \textbf{Synthesis}: Synthesis analysis is done on the Synopsys Design Compiler to know about the resource consumption and if the code can be converted into a bitstream and offloaded onto an FPGA. \item \textbf{Waveform Analysis}: The waveform analysis will determine whether the generated code correctly implements the communication protocol.
-We will simulate the generated modules on testbenches the randomly generate vectors and signals and check if the module has correctly sent or received the data in accordance to the specification \end{itemize}
+\begin{itemize} \item \textbf{Lint Check}: We use \textbf{Verilator} Lint, an open-source linting tool, as the first step in the evaluation pipeline.
+This tool scans the generated SystemVerilog code for syntactical issues, undeclared signals, improper assignments, and other potential logical errors that may prevent successful simulation or synthesis.
+Catching these issues early ensures that only structurally correct and semantically valid designs proceed to simulation and synthesis, reducing the chances of failure in downstream verification or implementation stages.

+\item \textbf{Synthesis}: Synthesis analysis is performed using \textbf{Yosys}, an open-source synthesis tool.
+This step evaluates whether the generated SystemVerilog code is structurally and semantically valid for hardware realization.
+It provides insights into resource utilization, such as gate count and area, and determines whether the design adheres to the constraints necessary for downstream implementation.

+\begin{itemize} \item \textbf{Power and Area}: \textbf{Yosys} and \textbf{OpenSTA} are used to perform timing, power, and area analysis on the synthesized designs.
+The clock period is conservatively set to 10 ns, allowing generous timing slack to identify functional rather than performance-related issues.
+Area estimation is derived from the gate-level netlist using the \textbf{OSU018 standard cell} library during Yosys synthesis.
+For power analysis, we extract static power consumption using reports generated by OpenSTA, providing insights into the baseline power characteristics of the synthesized designs under no switching activity. \end{itemize}